Club Athletico Paranaense: Team colors and uniform

 Originally in 1924 Athletico used to play using a horizontally striped in red and black shirt, along with white shorts and red and black socks.

 In 1989 Athletico's administrators wanted to differentiate the team's uniform from the other red and black teams in Brazil (mainly Flamengo, Sport Recife and Vitória), so they changed the home shirt to be vertically striped in red and black (the team kept playing with white socks and white shorts).
 In 1996 Athletico changed the color of the socks and the shorts from white to black.

 In December 2018, Athletico's administrators changed the club's crest to be four alternating red and black diagonal stripes which decreased in size from top to bottom, resembling a hurricane, echoing the club's nickname.
 The club also changed their name from 'Clube Atlético Paranaense' to its original name in the Portuguese orthography when it was founded, 'Club Athletico Paranaense', which some believe to be a move in order to further differentiate themselves from Atlético Mineiro, another prominent Brazilian club.
 The club also changed the kits: the home kit, which had been a red and black vertically striped shirt, black shorts and black socks for twenty-two years became a predominantly red shirt, with a black collar, and the four diagonal stripes from the crest enlarged and going across both the front and back of the lower third of the shirt in black.
 The shorts and socks remain black.
 The away strip released with this kit was a white shirt with a black collar.
 In place of the four diagonal stripes were eight thin diagonal lines in the place of the outline of the larger ones seen on the home shirt; these too were black.
 The shorts and socks were white.

 Sponsors

+The English brand Umbro has been the club's kit supplier since 1997.
+This partnership is recognized as the longest-standing in Brazilian football.

 The team's kit sponsor is the international betting brand Betsson starting from the 2022-2023 season.
 This came after a sponsorship with EstrelaBet was abandoned after only four days.